21.5 C

 • Human error: Despite training and best practices, human error is a major challenge in maintaining data integrity.

 • Cyber Threats: The threat of cyberattacks and data breaches is a constant threat to data integrity.
+Organizations must take a proactive approach to safeguarding their information assets by investing in tools such as Data Security Posture Management (DSPM).

 • Technical Limitations: Technology prevents data from being corrupted from time to time, especially in the event of software failure.